Department of Artificial Intelligence and Machine Learning

 Programme Specific Outcomes (PSOs)

-• PSO1: Develop models in Data Science, Machine learning, Deep learning and Big data technologies, using AI and modern tools.
+• PSO1: Professional Skills: To develop models in Data Science, Machine learning, Deep learning and Big data technologies, using AI and modern tools.

-• PSO2: Create solutions for interdisciplinary AI problems through acquired programming knowledge in the respective domains fulfilling with real-time constraints.
+• PSO2: Problem-Solving Skills: To create solutions for interdisciplinary AI problems through acquired programming knowledge in the respective domains fulfilling with real-time constraints.

 HOD Profile